graphcore/poptorch/docs/user_guide/batching.rst

    accidentally changing the effective batch size for operations which depend on it, such as batch normalization.

+:tutorials-repo:`PopTorch tutorial: Efficient data loading  <tutorials/pytorch/efficient_data_loading>`
-You can find a detailed tutorial regarding efficient data loading, batching and tuning relevant hyperparameters in PopTorch on Graphcore's tutorials repository: :tutorials-repo:`PopTorch tutorial: Efficient data loading  <tutorials/pytorch/efficient_data_loading>`.
+is a detailed tutorial regarding efficient data loading, batching and tuning relevant hyperparameters in PopTorch.

 poptorch.DataLoader
 ===================